brmson/dataset-sts/README.md

 Some datasets are (will be) also included, but have restrictions regarding commercial usage or redistribution conditions.
-Therefore, some scientists may not be able to agree with the licence and download them, and/or may decide not to use them for model development and research, but only for some final benchmarks to benefit cross-model comparisons.
+Therefore, some scientists may not be able to agree with the licence and download them, and/or may decide not to use them for model development and research (if it is in commercial setting), but only for some final benchmarks to benefit cross-model comparisons.
 We *discourage* using these datasets.

   * [ ] [Microsoft Research Video Description Corpus](http://research.microsoft.com/en-us/downloads/38cf15fd-b8df-477e-a4e4-a4680caa75af/)
 (video annotation task, 120k sentences in 2k clusters)